 - Weather China (China-specific weather)

-Each of these services has their pros and cons, so I recommend trying them out and seeing which you prefer.
+Each of these services has its pros and cons, so I recommend trying them out and seeing which you prefer.
 The basic installation process is the same for each, although as I mentioned earlier, you may need to go to the service’s website in order to register.

-Installing Weather Add-ons
+Installing Weather Add-Ons

 You’ll have the option to Set a Weather Provider or Remove this main menu item.
 At the moment, there’s not much here because we haven’t installed a service yet.